mhoennig/hs.hsadmin.ng/doc/rbac.md

 All roles are system-defined and cannot be created or modified by any external API.

-Users can view only the roles to which they are assigned.
+Users can view only the roles to which are granted to them.

 ## RbacGrant